 You have to convince Google that you are the most helpful, relevant resource when a searcher types in your important keywords.

-Tell me this: when a bride types “wedding photographer in Cincinnati” or “wedding planner in Knoxville” or whatever your focus keyword is…
+Tell me this: when an engaged person types “wedding photographer in Cincinnati” or “wedding planner in Knoxville” or whatever your focus keyword is…

 - Will she be satisfied if she clicks through to your website?